Twometer/twometer-iot/Library/readme.txt

-!!!!
-OLD AND INCOMPATIBLE; DO NOT USE !!!!

-This is the library for creating Twometer IoT devices
+This is the new alexa-compatible protocol v2 library for creating IoT client devices